rpg7000/Coding-Club/README.md

 # Coding-Club

 Coding Club is a club about coding.
-It was made by Miles Claver in 2017.
-This is a website that gives a few examples of code, along with some other information about Coding Club.
+This website provides some examples of code.

+It will later feature programs from other members of the club.